brackets-beautify/brackets-beautify/README.md

 Contributing
 ---

-For any pull requesets dealing with the actual formatting or the soruce in beautify-css.js, beautify.js and beautify-html.js, please send to:
+For any pull requesets dealing with the actual formatting or the source in beautify-css.js, beautify.js and beautify-html.js, please send to:

 https://github.com/einars/js-beautify/issues